BlackWild/opinionated-python-template/README.md

 # The structure

 Let us go through the structure that is implemented in this repo.
-The logic of building the structure goes more or less in the same order as introduced int he following.
+The logic of building the structure goes more or less in the same order as introduced in the following.

 ## Development environment